 Why is it Important?
 Maths has 5 attainment targets: Processes in Mathematics; Number; Algebra; Shape; Space and Measures and Handling Data.
 At Level 6, pupils understand and calculate with numbers up to 3 decimal places.
 They represent and use simple functions and interpret graphs from real situations.
 Pupils recognise and use rotational symmetry.
 They distinguish between, and are able to find, the mean, median and mode of discrete data (www.deni.gov.uk, 2009).

-Years 8-10 Ages 12 to 14 Expected Average Ability Level - 5 or above.
-Excludes Special & Independent Schools.
-KS3 tests were mad noncompulsory in 2005/06, therefore the results from then onwards refer to Assessments.
+Years 8-10 Ages 12 to 14 Excludes Special & Independent Schools.
+KS3 tests were mad non-compulsory in 2005/06, therefore the results from then onwards refer to Assessments.